Overview

 Included meals: Breakfast and lunch

-Eight months before the defeat at Culloden the Jaocbites gathered at Glenfinnan where 1,200 men pledged their allegiance to Prince Charles Edward Stuart.
+Eight months before the defeat at Culloden, Jacobites gathered at Glenfinnan where 1,200 men pledged their allegiance to Prince Charles Edward Stuart.
 At the head of Loch Shiel a monument stands to honour those who gave their lives for the cause.
 You’ll visit the monument and take a scenic boat trip on the loch where you may also spot Scotland’s largest bird of prey, the white-tailed eagle.

-Later today choose to either hike into spectacular Glen Nevis to Steall Falls, a filming location for Rob Roy and Braveheart, or head to the West Highland Museum in Fort William, the collection here has many artefacts and information relating the Jacobite Risings of the 18th Century.
+Later today choose to visit the pristine white sand beaches of Morar, or head to the West Highland Museum in Fort William, the collection here has many artefacts and information relating the Jacobite Risings of the 18th Century.

 Included meals: Breakfast and lunch